 Hiummaa Eiffel tower

 Alliksoo relates that he made this creation to the memory of his wife, who had passed away.
-The idea to copy the Eiffel tower was spontaneous, but, as he says on one of his websites: "Paris and the Eiffel Tower everywhere in the world are associated with l'amour"
+The idea to copy the Eiffel tower was spontaneous, but, as he says on one of his websites: "Paris and the Eiffel Tower everywhere in the world are associated with l'amour".

-picture website kunstikeskus
+picture from the website kunstikeskus

 Dispute with the local authorities

 The tower has been erected without any building permit and the local authorities, not convinced of its safety, in 2008 initiated a procedure to achieve breakdown of the tower.